Hilo2000/es_arena/README.md

 ## Updates

-MAJOR RELEASE -> 1.7 (More Information Below)
--> A new release beta release has been added!
-Check it out under >branches
+MAJOR RELEASE -> 1.7 (A new release beta release has been added!
+Check it out under >branches)

 1.6 (New Outfits & License Missions)